markm-99/movie_app/README.md

  This will prompt you to input your credentials to login to heroku.
 Provide your account details and move to the next step.

-Step 2: Make your Project Heroku Friendly.
+# Step 2: Make Your Project Heroku Friendly

 You can't just simply upload your website to heroku and it will display the contents.
 You have to make your project heroku friendly by adding the following files to the root directory of your project.